 Getting a Free Phone When ACP Ends

 To begin, it’s important to understand the ACP for continued benefits after its funding ends.
 The FCC had set up this program to help with internet expenses for eligible homes.
 It offered up to $30 off monthly internet bills, or $75 for homes on tribal lands.
 There was also a one-time discount up to $100 for a computer, if the household paid $10 to $50 and bought from approved sellers.
 Only one device and one service discount per household were allowed.
 Eligibility was based on income, needing to be under 200% of the federal poverty line, reviewed and adjusted yearly.
+It officially ran out of funding at the end of April 2024.
+However, funds were still drying up until the end of May 2024.

 How Lifeline Helps Along with ACP

+Beyond the basic discounts, the ACP had greater impact when combined with programs like Lifeline at certain providers.
+This combo enabled users to get free devices.
 Thankfully, you can still get a free phone in certain ways even when ACP funding runs out.
 You might wonder how to get a free phone without the ACP.
 Luckily, it’s simpler than it seems.
 Many carriers are adapting to the program’s end.
-For example, AirTalk Wireless lets users transfer their ACP benefits to get a free smartphone, linked to Lifeline and ACP plans.
-This way, ACP recipients still benefit after the funds cease.
+For example, Cricket Wireless gives a phone for free to new customers who switch their number and sign up for an eligible plan.
 This is just one carrier’s approach, so it’s smart to explore offers from other providers too.

 Understanding Lifeline Support